Almusweb/ionize/README.md

 - [ ] Form Manage on Administration (configure items and actions)
 - [ ] Update Notification for Plugins and the System
 - [ ] Support the current Ionize tags, but parsing like a template system
-- [ ] Compozer and PSR, Using PHP 5.4+ Namespaces and Traits
 - [ ] Support other Database than MySQL
 - [ ] Responsive Administration, Inline editing (on frontend)
 - [ ] Preview Article from Administration, Live edit